 - Public footpaths, public toilets, litter, bus shelters and benches;

 - The Council has recently taken on a number of devolved services from BCC including grass cutting of roadside verges and maintenance of street furniture and weedkilling along footways.
+Please contact the Clerk for details of our grass cutting policy.

 Many of the initiatives to improve life in the villages are also due to the Council – for example, the flowers and Christmas lighting as well as Carols on the Green.